WELCOME TO THE AMERICAN SOCIETY FOR ETHNOHISTORY

-The Society is the preeminent international organization in the field and sponsors the journal Ethnohistory.
+The American Society for Ethnohistory is the preeminent international organization in the field and sponsors the journal Ethnohistory.
 In membership and purpose, it represents the interests of communities as well as academics from a variety of disciplines – cultural anthropology, history, american indian studies, archaeology, ecology, linguistics, and other related disciplines.
 The unifying factor is a commitment to the mission of our association – professionals from a variety of backgrounds who are helping to to create a more inclusive picture of the histories of native groups in the Americas.

 History of the Society